 Voices for National Service has also worked to build a strong body of research including a cost benefit analysis and public opinion research that demonstrates the high return on investment, broad bipartisan support and other unique benefits of national service.

-For over 15 years, we have fought to increase public awareness of the powerful impact national service has on communities.
-Read more about our recent accomplishments.
+For 20 years, we have fought to increase public awareness of the powerful impact national service has on communities.

 Voices for National Service is supported by membership dues from the national service community.
 Our success depends on financial support from and the active engagement of members of the national service community across the country.
 Individuals and organizations committed to expanding national service in America contribute to the sustainability of Voices for National Service by paying dues, engaging Congress, sharing their service stories, and participating in other calls to action.
 Learn more about how you can help expand national service by visiting our Take Action page.